mark-watson/Java-AI-Book/manuscript/search.md

 following figures).

-The abstract class **AbstractSearchEngine** is the base class for both the depth first (uses a stack to store moves) search class **DepthFirstSearchEngine** and the breadth first (uses a queue to store moves) search class **BreadthFirstSearchEngine**.
+The abstract class **AbstractSearchEngine** is the base class for both the depth-first (uses a stack to store moves) search class **DepthFirstSearchEngine** and the breadth-first (uses a queue to store moves) search class **BreadthFirstSearchEngine**.
 We will start by looking at the common data and behavior defined in **AbstractSearchEngine**.
 The class constructor has two required arguments: the width and height of